VisualComputing/nub/README_patterns.md

    n2 n3 n5
 ```

-To setup the scene hierarchy of _attached_ nodes, i.e., nodes belonging to the scene, use code such as the following:
+To setup the scene hierarchy of nodes use code such as the following:

 ```processing
 Scene scene;